 Woman named Crystal Methvin arrested for crystal meth

 ST. AUGUSTINE, Fla. - No, it's not some kind of elaborate joke.
-A woman named Crystal June Methvin has been arrested for (you guessed it) crystal meth.
+A woman named Crystal June Methvin has been arrested for (you guessed it) possession of crystal meth.

 Over the weekend, Methvin and her friend Douglas Nickerson were arrested by police in St. Augustine, Florida.
 Officers say they found Methvin and her less aptly-named partner sitting in a parked car along S Dixie Highway Saturday morning.